mortensi/face-recognition-python/README.md

 - In the current demo, the model extraction is performed using Dense Convolutional Network in the [Pytorch](https://pytorch.org/hub/pytorch_vision_densenet/) library.
 - One feature vector is extracted for every face using Christian Safka's wrapper library [img2vec](https://github.com/christiansafka/img2vec), the feature is stored in a dictionary in the form `{'person1_face1':'vector', 'person1_face2':'vector', ...,'person2:face1':'vector',...}`
 - The classification is performed using different approaches, being the cosin similarity the most effective (98% of the 200 test faces are recognized) to calculate the similarity of a test vector extracted from the face under test to the face from the training set.
-- Classification is performed iteratively, which is a quite slow approach, but it is sufficient for the sake of showing how a full system can be coded in a few lines of code
+- Classification is performed iteratively, which is a quite slow approach, but it is sufficient for the sake of showing how a full system can be coded in a few lines of code.
+Hierarchical Navigable Small World similarity search is also tested, with the same good results (98% of the 200 test faces are recognized).

 ```
 ┌────────────────┐      ┌────────────────┐     ┌────────────────┐    ┌────────────────┐